Fox College of Business: Controversy

-In early 2009, its founders Bryan Law suggested that Payment should also be one of the elements of Marketing Mix, and Fox College of Business becomes an advocate for promoting Payment as the newest element of Marketing Mix.
+In early 2009, its founder Bryan Law suggested that Payment should also be one of the elements of Marketing Mix, and Fox College of Business became an advocate for promoting Payment as the newest element of Marketing Mix.
 This suggestion became a controversial issue among the professors and instructors in the college and the marketing field.
 Some argued that Payment should be part of the Process, while some believed that it was actually derived from Place.
 The supporters believe that Payment plays a crucial role in marketing, as ease and security of transactions are crucial in selling products and services, especially in this cyber age.

 Mascot

 The college mascot is Robot Fox; a robot in the shape of a fox who can speak human languages.
 The color of Robot Fox is blue with yellow eyes as the college colors are blue and yellow.
 The logo of the Robot Fox is a fox head in blue with yellow eyes and a micro chip in its forehead to show it is a robot.